statechannels/statechannels/packages/fmg-rock-paper-scissors/README.md

 // Alice ---> message3A ----> Bob
 ```

-Bob then completes the round by signing the `Start` state.
+Bob then completes the round by signing the `Resting` state.
 In doing this he updates the totals to reflect the fact that Alice won the last
 round: